PHIL 101. Introduction to Philosophy (4E)

 This course consists of an independent creative or research project designed by the student and supervised by a philosophy faculty member.
 The nature of the project, the schedule for accomplishment, and the means of evaluation must be formalized in a learning contract prior to registration.

 PHIL 300.
-Cynics and Sages: Greek and Roman Philosophy (4F)
+Cranks and Sages: Greek and Roman Philosophy (4F)

 The development of philosophical thought from the pre-Socratics to the Hellenistic and Roman thinkers, with emphasis placed on selected works of Plato and Aristotle.
 Topics covered include metaphysics, epistemology, ethics, and political philosophy.